50 Beowulf vs. 50 BMG: Not So Similar

 When it comes to hunting, bigger is typically better.
 However, there is such a thing as overkill.

 The 50 Beowulf is an excellent deer and hog hunting round out to 150 yards.
-The straight-walled cartridge meets the deer hunting regulations of several states.
+The straight-walled cartridge meets the deer hunting regulations of several states, such as Ohio and Iowa.

-Though it's limited in its hunting abilities, the 50 Beowulf wins this category because it doesn't ruin the meat we as hunters are after.
+Though it's limited in its hunting abilities, the 50 Beowulf wins this category because it doesn't ruin the meat hunters are after.

 I'm all for knockdown power for self-defense and home defense situations.
 However, the 50 BMG is once again overkill.

-I think a 12ga or 20ga shotgun is a better home defense weapon because you don't have to be as precise to be effective, and you don't have to worry about shooting through the walls of your house and hurting an innocent bystander.
+I think a 12 Gauge or 20 Gauge shotgun is a better home defense weapon because you don't have to be as precise to be effective, and you don't have to worry as much about shooting through the walls of your house and hurting an innocent bystander.

-With that said, if all I had were a 50 Beowulf or 50 BMG to protect my family and home, I would use it.
+With that said, if I only had a 50 Beowulf or 50 BMG to protect my family, I would use it.

-Between these two rounds, I would choose the 50 Beowulf because the gun is much more manageable, it will penetrate fewer walls, and you can have more ammo on in the magazine, depending on the state where you live.
+Between these two rounds, I would choose the 50 Beowulf.
+The gun is much more manageable, it will penetrate fewer walls, and you can have more ammo in the magazine.
+The 50 BMG would certainly subdue a threat at close range, although its powerful recoil, deafening report, and bullet's near certainty of exiting your home all make it a subpar choice for home defense.

 Ammo Cost & Availability

-I wouldn't consider either round cheap, but the 50 Beowulf is much cheaper than the 50 BMG.
+I wouldn't consider either one cheap, although the 50 Beowulf is certainly much cheaper than the 50 BMG.

 An inexpensive box of 50 Beowulf will cost $1.65 per round, while the more expensive ammunition will cost $3.30+ per round.